 One-third of the special needs patients who visit the clinic are on Medicaid.
 Grants and other philanthropic support cover many of the services and play a key role in making sure these men and women get the care they deserve.

 As Jessica’s visit ends, Dr. Farrell pulls out a “treasure box” for Jessica to select a toy.
 Jessica immediately hugs Dr. Farrell.

 “Every patient in the Special Patient Care Program will be treated, regardless of their physical, intellectual or behavioral challenges.
 I know this population can be easily dismissed.
 It is my mission to make sure they receive the proper dental care,” says Farrell.
 “We don’t turn anyone away.”

 About the Author

-Janine Sheedy is a public affairs and marketing manager with Advocate Charitable Foundation.
+Janine Sheedy is a public affairs and marketing manager at Advocate Health Care in Downers Grove.
 She holds a B.A. in communications from Loyola University New Orleans and an MBA from Loyola University Chicago.
 She has more than seven years of communications experience, most recently serving as a public relations and marketing manager for the Illinois Hospital Association.
 In her free time, she enjoys traveling, reading and Green Bay Packers football.
 On September 9, 2017, Janine will be running for the coveted Musky Queen title at Wills Northwoods Inn.